torproject/onionbalance/docs/v2/design.rst

    introduction points.

--  It is trivial for a HSDir to determine that a onion service is using OnionBalance.
-OnionBalance will try poll for instance descriptors on a regular basis.
+-  It is trivial for a HSDir to determine that a onion service is using Onionbalance.
+Onionbalance will try poll for instance descriptors on a regular basis.
 A HSDir which connects to onion services published to it would find that a backend instance is serving the same content as the master service.
 This allows a HSDir to trivially determine the onion addresses for